• Skip to primary navigation

 It is flavoured with Sumac, Sesame Seeds, Cumin, coriander, Thyme Oregano, Salt and tossed in olive oil before roasting.

-The Veg is then tossed in a creamy Tahini dressing and onion, a creamy tahini dressing.
+The Veg is then tossed in a creamy Tahini dressing.

 I usually serve this at room temperature but it’s great warm too.